MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 When the value in the **Total Balance** field in the **Bank Statement Lines** pane equals the total value of the **Balance To Reconcile** field plus the **Balance Last Statement** field in the **Bank Account Ledger Entries** pane, you can choose the **Post** action.
 Unmatched bank account ledger entries remain on the page, indicating discrepancies that you should resolve to reconcile the bank account.

-Any lines that cannot be matched, indicated by a value in the **Difference** field, will remain on the **Bank Acc.
+Any lines that can't be matched, indicated by a value in the **Difference** field, will remain on the **Bank Acc.
 Reconciliation** page after posting.
 They represent some kind of discrepancy that you must resolve before you can complete the bank account reconciliation.
 The following table describes a few typical business situations that can cause differences.

 | Difference | Reason | Resolution |
 |------------|--------|------------|